Amanda Todd - Coastal Carolina University

 Biography

-Amanda travels often to Hawai'i to expand her skills and knowledge with Hawaiian Hula Dance.
-Through this sacred art, she explores the intersection of movement (Hawaiian Hula) with geography, history, spirituality, and the natural environment.
+From 2012-2017, Amanda traveled frequently to Hawai'i to expand her skills and knowledge with Hawaiian Hula Dance.
+Through this sacred art, she continues to explore the intersection of movement (Hawaiian Hula) with geography, history, spirituality, and the natural environment.
 She has been studying with a Kumu Hula in O'ahu since 2016.

 Education